 The nominations have been submitted and here at HELLO! we're excited to reveal the final five mothers who are in the running to be crowned this year's HELLO!'s Star Mum.
 Thank you to everyone who sent us nominations – you certainly made it a hard job for our celebrity judges Binky Felstead, Kimberley Walsh, Kate Silverton, Izzy Judd and Anna Whitehouse, also known as the popular mummy blogger, Mother Pukka.

 The final five are Jodie Williams, Joanne Hardwick, Chloe Stones, Pauline Boundy and Lisa Wells.
 Read their stories below!
 Voting has no closed but the award winner will be announced on Thursday at our exclusive Star Mums event being held at London's Dorchester Hotel.
-The special prize-giving lunch, hosted by HELLO! editor in chief Kate Silverton, will be a star-studded affair, and the perfect opportunity for us to make our Star Mum feel as amazing as we know she is.
+The special prize-giving lunch, hosted by HELLO! editor in chief Rosie Nixon and broadcaster Kate Silverton, will be a star-studded affair, and the perfect opportunity for us to make our Star Mum feel as amazing as we know she is.

 Our winning Star Mum will be treated to an overnight stay for two at The Dorchester, and will be given a lavish makeover, courtesy of blow LTD, as well as a complimentary outfit of her choosing from Next's gorgeous new season range, plus a limited edition bottle of Champagne Lanson's Rose Label to take home.

 Read on for the details of our final five Star Mums...